datafolklabs/cement/doc/source/dev/configuration.rst

 is the order in which configurations are discovered:

     * Loaded from backend.defaults()
-    * Extended by any handler defaults (not overridden)
+    * Extended by any handler Meta.config_defaults (not overridden)
-    * Overridden by a defaults dict passed to foundation.CementApp()
+    * Overridden by a config_defaults dict passed to foundation.CementApp()
     * Overridden by the configuration files
     * Overridden by command line options that match the same key name